Skin Lifting from Waxing | The Complete Guide

 The worst part is, some clients might not realize that they're using a potent derivative of vitamin A. They can unknowingly answer "no" on their intake form when asked if they're using a Retinol product, thereby increasing their risk of damages from using retinol and waxing.

 Here is a list of retinoids that might cause wax burning if used within a week or so of a waxing service.

 - Retin-A micro

 - retinol, retinyl palmitate

 - Tretinoin (Renova)

-Instruct your clients to avoid using retinoids about four to five days before their appointment or have them reschedule.
+Instruct your clients to avoid using retinoids about five to seven days before their appointment, or have them reschedule.
 ALWAYS ask your clients if they're using retinoids before a service unless you know for a fact that they aren't and then ask anyway to avoid mixing retinol and waxing.

 When you first see the damage, no matter how it happened, it needs immediate treatment.
 Give your client a heads-up by using "we" terms until the cause of the burn is fully determined.